 For me autumn is what I like best about the year.
-The northern California Indian-Summer days, the crispy feel that you get when you are out and about is wonderful.
-As a child going back to school—which I didn’t like because I had to stop reading what I wanted—was only tolerable because it meant AUTUMN was in the air.
-For me the world was then, and is now, perfect in the Autumn.
+The northern California Indian-summer days, and the crisp feel that you get when you are out and about, are wonderful.
+As a child, going back to school—which I didn’t like because I had to stop reading what I wanted—was only tolerable because it meant AUTUMN was in the air.
+For me the world was then, and is now, perfect in the autumn.

 As you age, the seasons melt into the cycles of time.
-The playfulness of life and a budding Spring and its excitement, gives way to the learning of Summer.
-Oh, and Summer is filled with exploration and the joys and perils of adventure!
-The challenges and joys of learning on your own, as you discover that the lessons of young childhood, and early adulthood, must become a basis for your fast-but-seemingly-slow approaching full onset of adulthood.
-There might be some true “yikes” moments during Summer.
-Those “yikes” moments; when you catch yourself about to make a life decision that is better re-thought.
-That can be a good thing.
+The playfulness of life and a budding spring and its excitement give way to the learning of summer.
+Oh, and summer is filled with exploration and the joys and perils of adventure: the challenges and joys of learning on your own, as you discover that the lessons of young childhood and early adulthood must become a basis for your fast-but-seemingly-slowly-approaching full onset of adulthood.
+There might be some true “yikes” moments during summer.
+Those “yikes” moments, when you catch yourself about to make a life decision that is better rethought, can be a good thing.
 “Yikes” means that you are aware of what is going on!!!!

-If you’ve had those yikes-type moments and taken the time to repair what needed fixing, you are in good shape now.
+If you’ve had those yikes-type moments, and have taken the time to repair what needed fixing, you are in good shape now.

-Autumn is, in a sense, “karma collection” or payback.
-Realizing that I could have made better choices has only come because I made the not-so-good-choices.
+Autumn is, in a sense, “karma collection,” or payback.
+Realizing that I could have made better choices has only come because I made the not-so-good choices.
 I took risks in life.
-The thing about Autumn is that you can’t turn back.
-But, you can’t avoid it, because everything we do in life has a price attached.
+The thing about autumn is that you can’t turn back.
+And, you can’t avoid it, because everything we do in life has a price attached.
 You must adapt, accept, let the leaves of autumn fall, and move on.

 Autumn still offers me time to change, to learn, and to grow.
-I love Autumn!
-Raking up Autumn’s leaves is important, and like a child who jumps in the pile of leaves, (you know the one you are told NOT to jump in) it can be exhilarating.
+I love autumn!
+Raking up autumn’s leaves is important, and like it is for a child who jumps in the pile of leaves (you know, the one he or she is told NOT to jump in), it can be exhilarating.
 I like to inventory the leaves and really see what is there.
 I learn from this inventory and that is always good.
-I love the process of change even though, at times, change is an unwanted aspect of life.
+I love the process of change, even though, at times, change is an unwanted aspect of life.
 Getting through the trials of change still brings me hope.
 I am better for it.

-If my Spring was innocent, my Summer was an adventure in learning.
+If my spring was innocent, my summer was an adventure in learning.
 By being able to make both good and bad choices, and dealing with the consequences of those choices, I grew.
-Summer is a time when the life bank account is in “deposit mode” and what you put in will, in the future, be withdrawn.
-You will have to pay for your Summer.
+Summer is a time when the life bank account is in “deposit mode,” and what you put in will, in the future, be withdrawn.
+You will have to pay for your summer.
 Some payments will work well, and others will hurt like having a tooth pulled without the Novocain.
 Life is like that, and you can’t turn from it.
-Sooner, or later, the crispy days of Autumn roll around and you enter that time when all accounts begin to go into “withdrawal mode.”
+Sooner or later, the crisp days of autumn roll around and you enter that time when all accounts begin to go into “withdrawal mode.”

-I am amazed when I hear someone saying that they really haven’t had any challenging stuff happen in life.
+I am amazed when I hear someone say that they really haven’t had any challenging stuff happen in life.
 I wonder to myself what they haven’t been doing.
 The fact is, life is a series of challenges.
-Making mistakes is a good thing because it can mean that you are engaged in the life-process.
+Making mistakes is a good thing because it can mean that you are engaged in the life process.
 Learning from your mistakes means that you are progressing and committed to doing better as you move through life.
-Autumn is that time of the year that one can reflect.
+Autumn is that time of the year when one can reflect.

 I’ve come to the serious conclusion that few are blessed with all the wisdom they need to make life decisions at 20 or even 25 years old, and yet that is what is demanded of the young.
-I hear of more and more adults in their 40’s or 50’s who embrace the unknown for what they really want to do.
+I hear of more and more adults in their 40s or 50s who embrace the unknown of what they really want to do.
 They are happier for it.
-Autumn is a time to rethink, take a risk, and to change the course of life.
-“If only I knew” becomes, “Why not?”
+Autumn is a time to rethink, to take a risk, and to change the course of life.
+“If only I knew” becomes “Why not?”

-As I look out my window and notice the sun’s changing position, and feel the lowering temperature, I know that once again my favorite season is coming on.
-Autumn with its crisp days and warmer colors is just around the corner.
+As I look out my window and notice the sun’s changing position, and feel the lowering temperature, I know that once again my favorite season is approaching.
+Autumn, with its crisp days and warmer colors, is just around the corner.
 I can’t wait.